samiruggs/Employee-Attrition-Analysis/README.md

 Right now, the company keeps track of how many employees leave, but we don’t fully understand the deeper reasons behind it.
 Important questions are still unanswered, such as:
 + Which departments, roles, or employee groups are most affected by turnover?
-+ What factors are most closely linked to an employee’s decision to leave (for example, wprking conditions, Environment Satisfaction, Work-Life Balance, Job Satisfaction ans relationship Satisfaction?
++ What factors are most closely linked to an employee’s decision to leave (for example, working conditions, Environment Satisfaction, Work-Life Balance, Job Satisfaction ans relationship Satisfaction?

 Without clear, data-driven answers to these questions, our retention efforts risk being reactive rather than strategic.
 This means we may spend time and resources on the wrong solutions, while still losing valuable talent.
 ![WhatsApp Image 2025-09-06 at 10 13 28 PM](https://github.com/user-attachments/assets/db24e8bf-4851-4a98-abab-c593c93bfaf9)

 ### Data Sources

-For this analysis, we used an anonymous HR dataset that represents a snapshot of the company’s workforce.
+For this analysis, we used an anonymous HR dataset from Youtube that represents a snapshot of the company’s workforce.
 The dataset includes important details about employees, such as:
 + **Demographics:** Gender, age group, and education level
 + **Job Information:** Department and job role
 + **Status:** Whether the employee stayed or left, along with total headcount
-+ **Location:** State of employment

-This data gives us the foundation to explore patterns of attrition across different groups, roles, and locations.
+This data gives us the foundation to explore patterns of attrition across different groups and roles.

 ### Tools Used